khrome/environment-safe-package/README.md

 This normalizes the difference for local inclusion of package.json whether in node or the browser with no build.

-While babel will merrily pass this through browsers won't, so if you want source execution in both environments without build, there is no option.
+While babel will merrily pass this through, while browsers won't.
+If you want source execution in both environments without build, there is no option.
 That's where this comes in.

 Usage
 -----